-Fortunately, yacht crew are trained to a very high standard often with strong experience is luxury resorts, private households and Michelin star restaurants.
-When selecting your yacht and location, our team will also consider which yachts have teams that we are confident will deliver the experience you are interested in, so that you are in the very best hands.
+Fortunately, yacht crews are trained to a very high standard often with strong experience in luxury resorts, private households and Michelin star restaurants.
+When selecting your yacht and location, our team will also consider which yachts have teams that we are confident will deliver the experience you desire, so that you are in the very best hands.

 How do I book and pay for a yacht charter?